alexeyvax/form-validation-constructor/README.md

 ## Instructions for use

-To begin, add a form on the page
+At first, add form on your page

 	// index.html
 	<form name="form" action="/" method="post"></form>

-To check the form, you must indicate her **data** attribute **data-validation="true"**
+now you must add **data** attribute **data-validation="true"**

 	<form name="form" action="/" method="post" data-validation="true"></form>

-Now the form is added to the list of scanned, after you need to add in the form input fields, for example, we have a simple form consisting of three fields: name, email, and confirmation of the agreement.
+Form was add to the list of scanned, after you need add input fields in the form, example:

-Write as follows:
+We had simple form contain three fields: name, email, and confirmation of the agreement.

 	<form name="form" action="/" method="post" data-validation="true">
 		// name